felixlopz/hubrise-test-task/content/apps/tastycloud/en/connect-hubrise.md

   description: Instructions on connecting Tasty Cloud with HubRise.
 ---

-Your TastyCloud website can be connected to a HubRise Location, which enables the sharing of menu, orders, and customer information.

 ---

 **IMPORTANT NOTE**: TastyCloud cannot simultaneously have a connection with HubRise, and a direct connection to an EPOS.
 Once your TastyCloud website is connected to HubRise, your EPOS will necessarily be connected via HubRise.
 To see available EPOS solutions on HubRise, check our [Apps](/apps) page.